Identify Society Homeless 366 10/1/23 Day 1, Sunday, Boston, Coroners Report

 Overview:

 It was nerve-racking leaving my comfortable life to go into homelessness.
 I’ve been quiet for about a month.
 But for the last two months the anxiety has asailed me.
 Once I decide to do something and plan it out, I will most likely do it.
 So the first day was great!
 I loved the people I met, organizations I visited, the resources I accessed, and places I traveled to on my bicycle.
 I am surprised to think of the deplorable conditions the people on Atkinson Street live in.
 It also is dangerous down there.
 I wouldn’t be able to stay there with my gear, it would most likely get stolen.
 What I noticed is a rougher crowd of homeless seem to congregate in South Boston/Dorchester area, and a more Docile crowd of homeless seem to live in North Boston/Boston area.
 Although one of my bunk mates last night was rowdy, it was just Drunken bravado.
-I slept on concrete at an undisclosed area for the moment to protect those who stay there.
+I slept under the overhang at the first church in Boston.
 I’m surprised I slept well after taking melatonin.
 My body feels good upon waking.
 All and all I am grateful for the first day, and happy to start another.

 Chronicle: